top of page

 TEACHING

-As an educator, Hettie has taught at several Colleges and Universities, sharing her love for dance and exploring how to create spaces where form and technique are being learned, perspective is being shared, culture is being experienced, and history is being discussed.
-In addition, she has worked as a Visiting Artist-In-Residence in Dance at Skidmore College in Saratoga, NY, a Visiting Ass.
+Hettie has taught at several Colleges and Universities and is currently teaching Theater and Dance at Union College.
+Previous schools include a Visiting Artist-In-Residence in Dance at Skidmore College in Saratoga, NY, Ass.
+Professor of Practice and Visiting Ass.
 Professor of Theater and Dance at Nazareth College in Rochester, NY, and Stephens College in Columbia, MO.
 She has also been a Guest Artist at the University Of Rochester, Suny Potsdam, Suny Brockport, Suny New Paltz, and Sam Houston State University.
-Hettie graduated from Columbia College Chicago and is currently earning her MFA in Interdisciplinary Arts, Performance Creation Concentration focusing on Art and Activism, from Goddard College.
+Hettie graduated from Columbia College Chicago and received her MFA in Interdisciplinary Arts, Performance Creation Concentration focusing on Art and Activism, from Goddard College.
+In 2014, Hettie opened 'Movement & Characters', a performing arts school that offered professional, industry-level classes for students of all ages, levels, and financial backgrounds.
+Operating in Greater New York and New York City, the school was established in response to a perceived lack of representation in quality dance education in upstate New York.

 f_edited.jpg